pola-rs/polars-book/book/src/lazy_polars/intro.md

 # Lazy Polars
 We directly skip the eager API and dive into the lazy API of Polars.
-We will be exploring it's functionality by exploring two medium large datasets of usernames; the [reddit usernames dataset](https://www.reddit.com/r/datasets/comments/9i8s5j/dataset_metadata_for_69_million_reddit_users_in/) containing 69+ Million rows and a [runescape username dataset](https://github.com/RuneStar/name-cleanup-2014) containing 55+ Million rows.
+We will be exploring its functionality by exploring two medium large datasets of usernames; the [reddit usernames dataset](https://www.reddit.com/r/datasets/comments/9i8s5j/dataset_metadata_for_69_million_reddit_users_in/) containing 69+ Million rows and a [runescape username dataset](https://github.com/RuneStar/name-cleanup-2014) containing 55+ Million rows.